If you have Traces set up on your project, all files generated as a result of them are accessible under this section.

 Defining the trace detail

-To decide what alerts to trace, and to what level of detail, in the selected Tracing option, navigate the tree menu to locate the trace type you want and select the three dot menu and define the detail level (None, Information, Warning, Error).
+To decide what alerts to trace, and to what level of detail, in the selected Tracing option, click the trace type and define its detail level (Error, Warning, All).

-By default, None is selected and a minus sign appears for each trace object/component.
+By default, None is selected and an empty box appears for each trace object/component.

-When Information is selected, the trace file logs warnings, errors and step-by-step information about the executed commands.
-This option traces all the log levels.
+When All is selected, the trace file logs warnings, errors and step-by-step information about the executed commands.

 When Warning is selected, the trace file logs both warnings and errors.